Dividend Yield

 What is dividend yield?

-The dividend yield meaning specifies that it is an estimate of the dividend-only return of a stock investment.
-The dividend yield will rise when the price of the stock falls.
-Conversely, it will fall when the stock price rises.
-Mathematically, dividend yields change relative to the stock price, and they can often look unusually high for stocks falling in value quickly.
+Dividend yield means that it is estimate of dividend-only return of stock investment. dividend yield will rise when price of stock falls.
+Conversely, it will fall when stock price rises.
+Mathematically, dividend yields change relative to stock price, & they can often look unusually high for stocks falling in value quickly.

 What is dividend yield in stocks: Understanding dividend yield